oboluscrypto/py-vanitycash/README.md

 ## Performance
 The program is not super fast since it has to derive a pubkey from a privkey and check the cashaddr against your search pattern.
+Vanitygen does about 60 times better than the python program.

+Corei5-4300U:
+ * Pure python      per CPU core -> ~10 H/s
+ * C-implementation per CPU core -> ~5 kH/s

+### Accelerate with C library

 The pubkey generation can be greatly accelerated if a C implementation is used.
 We support [libbtc](https://github.com/libbtc/libbtc).
-To use use it compile the program with CLI and give the path of ./bitcointool to this program.
-It will automatically accelerate the key generation.

-Corei5-4300U:
- * Pure python      per CPU core -> ~10 H/s
- * C-implementation per CPU core -> ~100 H/s
+To use use it
+ * compile libbtc with CLI
+ * set environtment variable
+   * `export libbtcpath="PATHTOLIBBTC"`
+   * `export LD_LIBRARY_PATH=$libbtcpath:$LD_LIBRARY_PATH`
+   * `export wrappath=PY-VANITYCASHPATH`
+ * now we need to compile a small wrapper around libbtc so python can use it with ctypes.
+In py-vanitycash `gcc -shared -fPIC -std=gnu99 wraplibbtc.c -I $libbtcpath/include/ -o wraplibbtc.so -L $libbtcpath/.libs/ -lbtc`
+ * Run the main program with the `-l` or `--uselibbtc` option